AjiteshChandra/StockCircularBot/README.md

 - Qdrant for vector storage and retrieval
 - OpenAI / Gemini Models for generation
-- Streamlit for UI or API endpoint
+- Streamlit for UI
-- NSE Circular Dataset (PDFs)
+- NSE Circular PDFs

 ---